ibex-team/ibex-lib/newdoc/install.rst

     ~/Ibex/$ export JAVA_HOME=C:\\Java\\jdk1.7.1_17

   **Warning: The path must not contain white spaces!**, like "...\\Program Files\\...".
 Create a symbolik link of your Java directory if necessary.
+  Remember that your JDK must be 32 bits.

 This installation will generate, in addition to the Ibex library: